BLOG

 In this article

-In the UK alone, CPV codes help classify over £400 billion of public sector spending each year.
-Whether you're bidding for IT services, construction projects, medical equipment, or professional consulting, CPV codes sit at the heart of how government contracts are categorised and found.
+In the UK, Common Procurement Vocabulary codes help classify over £400 billion of public sector spending each year including: IT services, construction projects, medical equipment, or professional consulting.

-How CPV codes work
+How Common Procurement Vocabulary codes work

-At first glance, a CPV code might look like a random string of numbers.
-In reality, every code follows a clear structure that makes it easier for buyers and suppliers to describe, find, and compare public sector opportunities.
+Every code follows a clear structure that makes it easier for buyers and suppliers to describe, find, and compare public sector opportunities.

 Each CPV code is made up of up to 8 digits, built on two layers, grouped to create a hierarchy: